Updated · Dec 03, 2022

 According to enterprise cloud adoption statistics, the sector will grow by almost 15% by 2024.
 That will be a 5% increment compared to 2020.

-Forecasts show that spending on application infrastructure like PaaS will grow by a quarter in 2021.
-The number one position will go to SaaS with a growth of $117 billion in 2021.
-Infrastructure as a Service (IaaS) will come in second with $65 billion.
-The third position is occupied by Platform as a Service (PaaS), with consumer spending of $55 billion.
+Forecasts show that spending on application infrastructure like PaaS will grow by a little over a quarter in 2022 to $109.6 billion.
+The number one position will go to SaaS with $176.6 billion in 2022, with a growth of 16%.
+Infrastructure as a Service (IaaS) will come in second with $119.7 billion, growing 30.6% from the previous year.

 4. ¾ of organizations using cloud services plan to increase their expenditure.